Refer for Replacement Procedures for Missing and Billed Items

 On a regular schedule, selectors are responsible for finding and sorting out their titles and indicating replacement selections to the appropriate staff; circulation staff are responsible for clearing holds; designated staff are responsible for updating item record statuses and submitting orders; systems staff are responsible for running the batch withdrawal of item records; and processing staff are responsible for handling replacement copies and updating holding records.

 There is one schedule for the “Missing 3 Months +” and “Billed/Paid” lists, and another schedule for the “Billed/Not Paid” list due to different actions needed.
-Items shelved at NRLF that are missing or lost will go through a similar but different process, outlined in “Refer for Replacement Procedures for Items Shelved at NRLF” (under development).
+Items shelved at NRLF that are missing or lost will go through a similar but different process, outlined in “Refer for Replacement: NRLF materials."

 These procedures outline the steps for library staff working with “Missing 3 Months +”, “Billed/Paid” and “Billed/Not Paid” lists to: